Apple Addresses CSAM Detection Concerns, Will Consider Expanding System on Per-Country Basis

 Apple's known CSAM detection system will be limited to the United States at launch, and to address the potential for some governments to try to abuse the system, Apple confirmed to MacRumors that the company will consider any potential global expansion of the system on a country-by-country basis after conducting a legal evaluation.
 Apple did not provide a timeframe for global expansion of the system, if such a move ever happens.

-Apple also addressed the hypothetical possibility of a particular region in the world deciding to corrupt a safety organization, noting that the system's first layer of protection is a an undisclosed threshold before a user is flagged for having inappropriate imagery.
+Apple also addressed the hypothetical possibility of a particular region in the world deciding to corrupt a safety organization in an attempt to abuse the system, noting that the system's first layer of protection is an undisclosed threshold before a user is flagged for having inappropriate imagery.
 Even if the threshold is exceeded, Apple said its manual review process would serve as an additional barrier and confirm the absence of known CSAM imagery.
 Apple said it would ultimately not report the flagged user to NCMEC or law enforcement agencies and that the system would still be working exactly as designed.

 Apple also highlighted some proponents of the system, with some parties praising the company for its efforts to fight child abuse.